GoosefleetEO/allianceauth/docs/features/services/teamspeak3.md

 This most commonly happens when your teamspeak server is externally hosted.
 You need to add the auth server IP to the teamspeak serverquery whitelist.
 This varies by provider.

-If you have SSH access to the server hosting it, you need to locate the teamspeak server folder and add the auth server IP on a new line in  `server_query_whitelist.txt`
+If you have SSH access to the server hosting it, you need to locate the teamspeak server folder and add the auth server IP on a new line in  `query_ip_allowlist.txt` (named `query_ip_whitelist.txt` on older teamspeak versions).

 ### `520 invalid loginname or password`